mhausenblas/kube-rpi/README.md

 and get assigned dynamic IP addresses via DHCP, in addition to that, for the wireless networking.
 We will use the static IPs for the Kubernetes setup.

-For this to work, I removed all files from `/etc/netplan/` and created a new file called [my-net-config.yaml](software/my-net-config.yaml) with the following info (note: here shown for the future control plane node with IP `192.168.1.42`, that value has to be changed for each RPI):
+For this to work, remove all files from `/etc/netplan/` and create a new file called [my-net-config.yaml](software/my-net-config.yaml) with the following info (note: here shown for the future control plane node with IP `192.168.1.42`, that value has to be changed for each RPI):

 ```yaml
 network: